-As of 30th April 2018 throughout Wales, expectant Mums will be offered screening for not only Downs, but Edwards and Patau syndromes too.
+From the 30th April 2018 throughout Wales, expectant Mums will now be offered screening for not only Downs, but Edwards and Patau syndromes too.
 For those women that are at a higher chance of having a baby with any of those three conditions will now be offered Non-Invasive Prenatal Testing (NIPT).
 A simple blood test that is accurate and obviously reduces the risk of miscarriage.

 The testing is still only screening.
 However following a higher chance result a diagnostic test will still need to be done.